d-Representation-finite self-injective algebras: -re pre sen ta tion-fin ite self-injective Nakayama algebras

-\begin{proof} Let $\L'=k\tilde{\mathbb{A}}_n/I^\ell$, where $\tilde{\mathbb{A}}_n$ is a cyclically oriented quiver of extended Dynkin type $\widetilde{A}_{n-1}$ and $I$ is the ideal of $k\tilde{\mathbb{A}}_n$ generated by all arrows.
-Then the Auslander--Reiten quiver of $\L$ coincides with that of $\L'$, and we have a natural bijection between the isomorphism classes of indecomposable $\L$-modules and those of $\L'$.
-This bijection preserves the (non-)vanishing of $\Ext^i$, and therefore $\L$ is $d$-representation-finite if and only if $\L'$ is $d$-representation-finite.
-Thus we can assume that $\L=\L'$, without loss of generality.
+\begin{proof} Let $K$ be an arbitrary field, and $\Gamma'=K\tilde{\mathbb{A}}_{n-1}/I^\ell$, where $\tilde{\mathbb{A}}_{n-1}$ is a cyclically oriented quiver of extended Dynkin type $\widetilde{A}_{n-1}$, and $I$ is the ideal of $K\tilde{\mathbb{A}}_{n-1}$ generated by all arrows.
+Recall that the indecomposable modules of a Nakayama algebra are uniserial, and determined up to isomorphism by their tops and lengths, and that the almost split sequences are described by these data, independently of the ground field (see the proof of Theorem~V:2.1 in \cite{ars95}).
+In particular, the Auslander--Reiten quiver of $\Gamma$ is isomorphic to that of $\Gamma'$, and we have a bijection between the isomorphism classes of indecomposable $\Gamma$-modules and those of $\Gamma'$.
+This bijection preserves the (non-)vanishing of $\Ext^i$, and therefore $\Gamma$ is $d$-re\-pre\-sen\-ta\-tion-fin\-ite if and only if $\Gamma'$ is $d$-re\-pre\-sen\-ta\-tion-fin\-ite.
+Thus we can assume that $k$ is algebraically closed, and $\Gamma=k\tilde{\mathbb{A}}_{n-1}/I^\ell$, without loss of generality.

 As before, we write $H=k\mathbb{A}_{\ell-1}$ where $\mathbb{A}_{\ell-1}$ is linearly oriented.
 Then the repetitive category $\widehat H$ of $H$ is equivalent to $k\tilde{\mathbb{A}}_{\infty}^{\infty}/I^\ell$, where $\tilde{\mathbb{A}}_{\infty}^{\infty}$ is linearly oriented of type $A_{\infty}^{\infty}$ and $I$ is the ideal generated by all arrows in $\tilde{\mathbb{A}}_{\infty}^{\infty}$.
-Denoting by $\psi$ the automorphism of $\widehat H$ given by a shift one step to the left in $\tilde{\mathbb{A}}_{\infty}^{\infty}$, we get $\L\simeq \widehat H/\psi^n$.
+Denoting by $\psi$ the automorphism of $\widehat H$ given by a shift one step to the left in $\tilde{\mathbb{A}}_{\infty}^{\infty}$, we get $\Gamma\simeq \widehat H/\psi^n$.